DeepAffex Developers Guide

 Explanation

-• PARTICIPANTS: The number of participants (sub-profiles) that have measurements under the selected Study.
+• Participants: The number of participants (sub-profiles) that have measurements under the selected Study.

-• MEASUREMENTS: The number of measurements taken under the selected Study.
+• Measurements: The number of measurements taken under the selected Study.

-• STATUS: By default, status of a study is Active.
+• Status: By default, status of a study is Active.
 It will change to Deleted if the selected Study has been deleted, and this Study can't be used for measurements anymore.

 • Study Index: The Study ID used when making a measurement.
 (Shown on the Study Details page.)